 In the example below, we can see the total amount of the spent budget in connection with weeks and channels.
 Using this data can provide insights on whether your investments are stable or need more optimization to deliver specified targets.
 These data sets can be broken down on the specific week of interest, meaning you can interactively follow-up on what happened in week 11 in regards to week 10.
 Although these data can also be utilized in monthly or yearly reports, this weekly marketing report template can be a source of input on how to track and analyze your efforts.

 Now that we have gone over some weekly marketing report templates, let’s move to a shorter vision.
 Daily reports are not so common as monthly ones, especially for SEO marketing, where you should not think too short-termed.
 But let’s see this through examples and marketing report analysis.

 Daily Marketing Report Examples And KPIs

-The general purpose of reporting is to give you tools to make better-informed decisions.
-A daily marketing report will help you do that at a faster pace.
+The general purpose of our marketing reporting templates is to give you tools to make better-informed decisions.
+A daily report will help you do that at a faster pace.
 You can use it to create an action plan every morning: what did you accomplish the day before, and what can be done better today.
-It can allow you to interact with your data almost in real time, so you can be positive that information, objectives, and strategies are fresh and on track.
+It can allow you to interact with your data almost in real-time, so you can be positive that information, objectives, and strategies are fresh and on track.
 Although the overall result of the marketing strategy will not be affected on a daily basis, using these kinds of reports can provide more details into the daily activities of the campaign setting.